Australia approves ban on social media for under-16s – DW – 11/28/2024

 "It's also obvious that the people who have drafted and fought for the particular elements of this Bill actually have no idea how young people engage with the internet.

-Sunita Bose, managing director of the digital industry body DIGI, mentioned that there is a lack of details on how the rules will be enforced.
+Sunita Bose, managing director of the digital industry body DIGI, mentioned that more details on how the rules will be enforced need to be provided.

 "We have the bill but we don't have guidance from the Australian government around what are the right methods that a whole host of services subject to this law will need to employ."